adieyal/gov-software-audit/README.md

 * *There is no open source equivalent to X package* - let's talk - are you sure you looked carefully enough?
 * *What about support* - Pay for it - I'm sure there are tons of companies willing to provide it.

+## What this project is not

+* This project isn't and should not become an exercise in Microsoft bashing.
+* Change is slow and difficult - bashing government (despite the occasional frustration) is neither productive nor desirable
+* This project aims to be naively idealistic - it may not work, in fact the odds are against it - so what?
+Let's do it anyway.
+At the very least we may raise awareness of the issues, help society take one more step on the right direction.
+Also - we, as South Africans need to take ownership of our world.
+The only way to do that is to stand up for what we believe in.
+Finally - I believe in freedom of information - government holds data that we have a right to have.
+This right is entrenched in the bill of rights and we need to assert that right.
+This is an opportunity to do that and hopefully learn something in the process.

 ## I geddit - what's next?

 A strong quantitative economic argument for why open source software is good is the only way to convince decision makers.
 To achieve this, I am gathering information by submitting [PAIA](http://www.sahrc.org.za/home/index.php?ipkContentID=25&ipkMenuID=45) requests to government departments requesting information on software licences.
 What software are they using?
 How many licences do they have?
 How much are they paying?